RABIUL-ALAM-RATUL/medicare-hospital-spending/readme.md

 Granular Market Exploration: A search engine permitting forensic analysis of individual facilities, comparing specific risk profiles, staffing ratios, and federal fines against state and national benchmarks.

-Causal Inference (SHAP): Integration of SHAP (Shapley Additive exPlanations) values to interpret the Random Forest model, quantifying the precise contribution of factors such as understaffing and ownership type to a facility's "Low Quality" classification.
+Causal Inference (SHAP): Integration of SHAP (SHapley Additive exPlanations) values to interpret the Random Forest model, quantifying the precise contribution of factors such as understaffing and ownership type to a facility's "Low Quality" classification.

 Data Extraction: Functionality to export filtered datasets or Tableau-optimised files for further independent research.